Datadobi Awarded NCPA Contract with Climb Channel Solutions

+The NCPA cooperative distinction builds on Datadobi's momentum in the federal sector

-EATONTOWN, N.J., Feb.
-16, 2022 (GLOBE NEWSWIRE) -- Datadobi, the global leader in unstructured data management software, today announced NCPA members can now purchase Datadobi's software suite through the cooperative via its distribution partner Climb Channel Solutions, a subsidiary of Wayside Technology Group, Inc. WSTG and international value-added distributor for disruptive and emerging technologies.
+Datadobi, the global leader in unstructured data management software, today announced NCPA members can now purchase Datadobi's software suite through the cooperative via its distribution partner Climb Channel Solutions', a subsidiary of Wayside Technology Group, Inc. WSTG and international value-added distributor for disruptive and emerging technologies.
 The partnership continues Datadobi's momentum in the U.S. federal sector, and comes after the company was awarded a position on Climb Channel Solutions' GSA IT 70 Contract and a listing on the federal government's list of SEWP vendors.

 The World Economic Forum estimates that unstructured data is expected to reach 463 exabytes by 2025, which means government agencies and contractors are in need of reliable software solutions that will help them control this data and reach IT modernization goals.
 NCPA utilizes state-of-the-art procurement resources and solutions that result in cooperative purchasing contracts that validate that all public agencies are receiving products and services of the highest quality.
 Datadobi was selected due to its truly vendor-neutral unstructured data mobility engine designed to handle the scale and complexity of even the largest of federal agencies' storage environments.